- About Us

 What makes Brooklyn Prospect different from other public schools?

-Brooklyn Prospect Charter School (BP) recognizes that testing is a part of the educational landscape, but refuses to see standardized testing as the horizon line.
+Brooklyn Prospect Charter School (BPCS) recognizes that testing is a part of the educational landscape, but refuses to see standardized testing as the horizon line.
 Instead, we seek to redefine what educating youth in the 21st century truly means.

 With a global economy entering “the conceptual age” and technology accelerating the rate that information is proliferated and absorbed, students will require a different set of skills for success in 2020 and beyond.
 Tomorrow's citizens will face global challenges, some of which we cannot possibly predict, using technology not yet invented.